QCD matter: Experimental challenges

 Experimentally, it is hard to map the phase diagram of quark matter because it has been rather difficult to learn how to tune to high enough temperatures and density in the laboratory experiment using collisions of relativistic heavy ions as experimental tools.
 However, these collisions ultimately will provide information about the crossover from hadronic matter to QGP.
 It has been suggested that the observations of compact stars may also constrain the information about the high-density low-temperature region.
 Models of the cooling, spin-down, and precession of these stars offer information about the relevant properties of their interior.
 As observations become more precise, physicists hope to learn more.

 One of the natural subjects for future research is the search for the exact location of the chiral critical point.
 Some ambitious lattice QCD calculations may have found evidence for it, and future calculations will clarify the situation.
 Heavy-ion collisions might be able to measure its position experimentally, but this will require scanning across a range of values of μ and T.

-Evidence
+Existence in neutron stars

-In 2020, evidence was provided that the cores of neutron stars with mass ~2M_{⊙} were likely composed of quark matter.
+In 2020, evidence was provided that the cores of neutron stars with mass ~ were likely composed of quark matter.
 Their result was based on neutron-star tidal deformability during a neutron star merger as measured by gravitational-wave observatories, leading to an estimate of star radius, combined with calculations of the equation of state relating the pressure and energy density of the star's core.
 The evidence was strongly suggestive but did not conclusively prove the existence of quark matter.

+History

+Several series of conferences in 2019, 2020, and 2021 were devoted to this topic.